 It can be difficult to establish inventorship in a provisional application for patents.
 If cited in one or more claims of a patent application, the US law recognizes anyone who contributed to the invention’s creation as an inventor.

-Any errors in the inventor listing will be corrected by Rule 37 CFR.
+Any errors in the inventor listing of the PPA can be corrected by Rule 37 CFR.
 For example, 1.48(e), indicates that: (e) Provisional application–deleting the name or names of the inventor or inventors.
 A provisional request can be amended to remove the names or names of any persons or people named incorrectly as inventors or inventors within a Provisional application.

 - Multiple Inventions